NiftyIslandPD/OVO/README.md

 ### The limits

-IF the total number of Officers > total number of Outlaws by 5% then we will place a pause on oe until there is a balance.  again app, not contract.
+If the total number of Officers > total number of Outlaws by 5% then we will place a pause on oe until there is a balance.  again app, not contract.

 ### Assurances

 if you keep your $Loot AKA Lt in your personal wallet it is asfe from all attack.  you are free from wallet signing and web3 transactions.

+If you place the reward in the vault, then you get a bonus but you have to show up to protect it! and to squash the opposing faction and take their LOOT

 NOTE: this is virtual/web2 ownership for now, but will be on chain in @base when we have rigorously tested our contract code.